Judging the Game

 While every game requires a Judge, it is vital to note that the Judge is not the most important person at the table.
 Everyone playing the game is participating for the express purpose of having fun, not necessarily to stroke someone else's ego.
 Furthermore, most of what one needs to serve as Judge is available elsewhere in the rules, as they are presented such that anyone who wishes to can know precisely how everything works.

-Judging the Game may be read by all of its players.
+Judging the Game may be read by all of the CASE's players.
 Sure, it's primarily useful for those who wish to take on the role of Judge, and some players may not get a lot out of it, but there's nothing 'secret' included that would prompt Judges to forbid non-Judges from peeking.
 If anything, it might help non-Judges understand the effort their Judge must exert to help make their game night go!

 On The Structure of Reality